Singing in the Land of Rainbows

 In 1987, Na Leo Lani (NLL) was the hostess chapter for the international convention.
 Things were very different then with the hostess chapter taking an active part in the behind-the-scenes jobs that kept the competition running smoothly.
 NLL was also a main part of the Showcase performance, singing and dancing many Hawaiian songs to welcome the participants to our Island home.

 In 2006, we became a chapter of SAI Region 12–Pacific Shores.
 This region includes Southern Oregon, Northern California, and Northern Nevada.
 We regularly attend the Region 12 convention on alternate years.
 In 2015, we competed in the Open Division and won the Audience Choice Award.
-Na Leo Lani recently competed in regional competition in Reno, NV under the direction of Lars Isaacson.
+In 2017 Na Leo Lani competed in regional competition in Reno, NV under the direction of Lars Isaacson.